statecharts/statecharts.github.io/resources.md

 ## Software

+[MiceOnABeam](http://www.miceonabeam.com/), a modeling tool for the Second Life® and OpenSim based virtual worlds.
+Uses a subset of statecharts

 [SCA](https://github.com/JPLOpenSource/SCA) the Statechart Autocoder used by Curiosity, by JPL.
-Generates C code from Magicdraw drawings of statecharts
+Generates C code from Magicdraw drawings of statecharts.

+[sketch.systems](https://sketch.systems/), a web-app to draw statecharts and bind them to user interface elements.
+"Helps software designers think about complex product behavior.
+Sketch out states, add prototypes, and clarify questions quickly."

 [ThingML](http://thingml.org/pmwiki.php?n=Main.StateMachines), includes a DSL for statecharts, compilers to various languages.